AustinWise/austinwise.github.com/input/posts/2025-07-27-source-generator.md

 I have a side project like this that's been on my TODO list for a while.
 I wanted to build a
 [C# source generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/)
-that would generate deserialization code for the [Sep CSV parser library](https://github.com/nietras/Sep/).
+that would generate deserialization code for the excellent [Sep CSV parser library](https://github.com/nietras/Sep/).
 That is, it would take input like this:

 ```c#